 Hydroxyzine is an antihistamine that can treat dogs for allergic reactions, though it also has properties that treat nausea, anxiety, and other conditions.

 In addition to blocking the effects of histamine in dogs’ bodies, this medication also depresses activity in the central nervous system, which gives the drug its sedative properties.
 The FDA has not approved it for veterinary use, but dogs can take it relatively safely with the approval and supervision of a veterinarian.

+You can easily order hydroxyzine for your dog online from Chewy’s pharmacy with your vet’s prescription.
 Here’s what you should know about the uses, dosage, and side effects of hydroxyzine for dogs.

 Uses Of Hydroxyzine For Dogs